best-practice-and-impact/spreadsheet-accessibility/interim-draft.md

 Alternatively, consider ordering categories according to the statistics in one of the columns, for example the largest value at the top.
 This shows the rankings of the categories on that statistic.
 Ranking the categories in this way emphasises the relative positions of the categories.
 It may also show where some statistics differ from the overall pattern.
 Be aware that in some cases, the relative positions may be determined by random variation.

 ### Summary rows and columns
-Summary rows and columns, for example for totals, are traditionally placed at the bottom or right of the table.
-If it’s important for users to see totals first, it may be helpful to place the totals at the top or left.
+Summary rows and columns, for example for totals, should always be at the edge of a table.
+Traditionally they are placed at the bottom or right.
+If it’s important for users to see the summaries first, it may be helpful to place the them at the top or left.

 ### Adding filters
 We advise you to avoid adding filters.
 They may fail the accessibility guidelines if they obscure data.